INTRODUCTION

 Earlier hospitals kept track of assets and maintained an inventory through an Excel sheet, manually entering details -often failing to update (damage, loss, dysfunctional, misplaced and retired resources) the list-and thus did not provide a clear picture of assets.

 When the COVID-19 pandemic struck, there was a huge shortage of resources – and the FDA even published a list of devices in short supply to let Americans who depended on medical devices know the situation.
-The need for real-time location systems (RTLS) was sorely felt, and asset tracking has since gained popularity in the US healthcare sector.
+The need for real-time location systems (RTLS) was sorely felt, and asset tracking has since gained popularity in the US healthcare ecosystem.
 Several technologies enable asset tracking and are listed below.

-• Barcode tags: Involve hand-held scanners, and the equipment should be in the line of the reader, so the process is not completely automated and is not of much help if the equipment is somewhere out of sight.
+- Barcode tags: Involve hand-held scanners, and the equipment should be in the line of the reader, so the process is not completely automated and is not of much help if the equipment is somewhere out of sight.

-• Radio frequency identification (RFID): A combination of active (with battery) and passive (without battery) RFID tags helps a hospital use RFID readers that receive signals or detect signals and locate medical devices by proximity, ID, location, or at specific checkpoints, whether or not they are in the line of sight.
+Example: A hospital pharmacist scans the barcode on a medication bin while dispensing medicines to maintain an accurate record and prevent errors. - Radio frequency identification (RFID): A combination of active (with battery) and passive (without battery) RFID tags helps a hospital use RFID readers that receive signals or detect signals and locate medical devices by proximity, ID, location, or at specific checkpoints, whether or not they are in the line of sight.

 Example: A wheelchair with an RFID tag is scanned by a reader as it is wheeled into the cardiac unit -facilitating tracking of real-time movement, usage, and location.

-• Bluetooth low energy (BLE): Low-power Bluetooth transmitters can be fixed onto assets and traced by any wireless device.
+BLE facilitates real time location system, and can be a two-way communication - Bluetooth low energy (BLE): Low-power Bluetooth transmitters can be fixed onto assets and traced by any wireless device.
 Combined with BLE radio frequency-based wireless communication, these transmitters -beacons (stationary)and tags (mobile) are low-cost, low power consuming (long-lasting battery), and high on accuracy and speed in asset tracking while also providing data identity and environment parameters monitoring.

 Example: The procurement department is doing an audit of beds in the hospital.
 The beacons attached to the beds in the pediatric unit send signals to a BLE Gateway, which sends the data over to the cloud or client-server.
 The communication can be two-way, meaning the hospital not only collects data on beds but can also send an order to the asset – if a bed is found damaged, a message can be sent to retire it.
-This is a form of real-time location system (RTLS).
+This is a form of real-time location system (RTLS). - Internet of medical things: IoT or IoMT technology integrated with WLAN solutions is also being used to keep track of connected medical devices that have IoT sensors embedded in them.

-• Wireless fidelity (Wi-Fi): Wi-Fi technology can be used through the use of wearables.
+Example: A medical refrigerator storing vaccines can have sensors that detect changes in temperature levels and send alerts if there is a deviation from the acceptable range.
+This ensures the integrity of the stored medical supplies. - Wireless fidelity (Wi-Fi): Wi-Fi technology can be used through the use of wearables.
 Clinicians, contractors working on the site, high-risk patients, and hospital staff wearing Wi-Fi bands or bracelets can be traced through the WI-FI access points throughout the hospital.
 Wi-Fi signals can also be captured from their tablets, laptops, and phones, and an RTLS can be used centrally to track and analyze data collected from equipment and people.

 Other technologies, including QR codes, global positioning systems, ultra-wideband, and near-field communication, are also used for various needs.
 In healthcare, however, RFID and BLE are gaining traction for asset tracking with RTLS.